awsdocs/iam-user-guide/doc_source/console.md

 + The user name for your IAM user\.
 + The password for your IAM user\.

-If you are a root user or IAM administrator and need to provide the AWS account ID or AWS account alias to an IAM user, see [Your AWS Account ID and Its Alias](console_account-alias.md)\.
+If you are a root user or IAM administrator and need to provide the AWS account ID or AWS account alias to an IAM user, see [Your AWS account ID and its alias](console_account-alias.md)\.

 If you are an IAM user, you can log in using either a sign\-in URL or the main sign\-in page\.